When Diageo asked us to create a world-class visitor experience at the Guinness Storehouse, we saw a way to make brewing the greatest show on earth.

-The floor begins with an in-depth look at the Roasting process – arguably the most important stage.
-The Barley is roasted at exactly 232 degrees – any less and it doesn’t provide the necessary flavour and colour profile - any higher and the barley catches fire.
+The experience begins with an in-depth look at the roasting process, arguably the most important stage.
+The barley is roasted at exactly 232 degrees C. Any less and it doesn’t achieve the right flavour and colour profile, any higher and the barley catches fire.

-“It was a tough, complex brief and LOVE were superb - I really think they nailed it and delivered the concept to a world class standard.
-"Steven Kilcullen - Guinness’ Global Head of Brewing
+“It was a tough, complex brief and LOVE were superb - I really think they nailed it and delivered the concept to a world class standard.”